Alarm Clock and Money

 Stock Market Guides does two things really well, earning it the top spot on this list.

 First, it sends frequent and easily implementable trade alerts.
-The format of each alert is simple and easy to understand for anyone who's new to options trading — it's just strike price, expiration date, and how long you can expect to hold the trade.
+The format of each alert is simple and easy to understand for anyone who's new to options trading — it's just the strike price, expiration date, and how long you can expect to hold the trade.

-For the second thing that makes it stand out, take a close look at the trade alert below:
+For the second thing that makes it stand out, take a look at the trade alert below:

 Stock Market Guides Screenshot

 In the image above, you can see the strategy being used — Blue Chips at a Discount — and the estimated holding period — two weeks.
-It also shows the expected win rate of 58.7% and how profitable this strategy is on an annualized basis, at 214.6%.

 The strategies used by the Stock Market Guides team to find new trade ideas were developed with seven years of backtested data.
 Not only do they use this data to develop their trading system, but they also implement it into their trade alerts.